 - Each midterm will be worth 20% of your grade.
-The final exam is cumulative and is worth 30% of your grade.
-It is currently scheduled for Friday, December 16th at 12 pm. - There are no makeup exams.
+The final exam is cumulative and is worth 30% of your grade. - Exams will be open book and open note.
+Memorization is not a valuable skill and will not be emphasized in this course.
+The exams will challenge you to apply the concepts you have learned in class and via the homework assignments. - There are no makeup exams.
 If you miss one midterm and your absence is excused, your final exam score will represent 50% of your grade.
 If you have an illness, are participating in a University-sanctioned activity, or the assignment falls on a major religious holiday that has the potential of affecting your performance, your absence will be excused.
 Where applicable, you must provide documentation from a coach or doctor.
 The scenarios above are broad but do not cover all acceptable excused absences.
 I reserve the right to excuse an absence, in which case your final exam will be re-weighted.
 If you miss an exam for any reason, you should contact me and we can decide on an appropriate course of action going forward.
 The final exam is mandatory and will be given at the scheduled time.
 The UNC Undergraduate Bulletin provides specific and narrow exceptions to this rule.
 If you believe you qualify for one of these exceptions, contact the Economics department chair. - For simple scoring or adding-up mistakes, return the exam to me with a brief explanation.
 If there is a more substantial issue, write a typed, single paragraph explaining why you think your answer is correct, and give it to me (along with your exam).
 You must provide all regrade requests within a week of when the exam is returned. - UNC facilitates the implementation of reasonable accommodations, including resources and services, for students with disabilities, chronic medical conditions, a temporary disability or pregnancy complications resulting in difficulties with accessing learning opportunities.
 All accommodations are coordinated through the Accessibility Resources and Service Office.
 In the first instance please visit their website http://accessibility.unc.edu, Tel:- 919-962-8300 or Email;- accessibility@unc.edu.
 A student is welcome to initiate the registration process at any time, however, the process can take time.
 ARS is particularly busy in the run-up to Finals and during Finals.
 Students submitting Self-ID forms at that time are unlikely to have accommodations set until the following semester.
 Please contact ARS as early in the semester as possible.
 If you are established with ARS, and will require appropriate academic accommodations, please contact me after class, during office hours, or by individual appointment.